Custom Injection Molding

 Materials for Custom Injection Molding Parts

-Plastic injection molding materials come in a variety of shapes and sizes, each having a different purpose.Injection molding is a typical method of thermoplastic production.
+Injection molding materials come in a variety of shapes and sizes, each having a different purpose.Injection molding is a typical method of thermoplastic production.
 Material selection is challenging, despite the fact that numerous common plastics can be used for injection molding.
+15 years of professional engineers offer a wide range of injection molding material options, from adaptive plastics to flexible rubber.
+Meet your unique needs and specifications.

 Plastic